 Sean Ryan, a Partner in Eversheds Sutherland Corporate and Commercial Department and Chair of its designated Brexit Unit, outlines key legal issues for companies to consider

-Whatever the final decision, Ireland is well positioned to benefit from Brexit.
+Whatever the outcome of Brexit, Ireland is well positioned to benefit from Brexit.
 The Irish market is performing strongly and recorded a €5.75 billion trade surplus in January 2017 with GDP forecasted at 3.5% for 2017.
 Notwithstanding this, the uncertainty surrounding Brexit means that companies will need to consider the impact of Brexit (good or bad) on their business including any specific potential impact on their current business model and strategy.

 While the future shape of the UK’s trading relationship with the EU is unclear, contingency planning involving contract reviews should start immediately, with a view to identifying and managing risk.
 Key issues to consider, within a general trading context, include reviewing strategic contracts in place where there is a dependence on UK trade, where pricing mechanisms are in place that assume no tariffs, quotas or other barriers and reviewing contractual terms that should perhaps be varied because of Brexit circumstances.